mseafox-github/jekyll-serif-theme/about.md

 ### Advantages to Working With Us

-- We have the business systems and knowledge to purchase properties QUICKLY and with CASH
+- We have the business systems and knowledge to purchase properties QUICKLY and with CASH.
-- We create value by finding ugly, vacant homes and putting them back into use after renovation
+- We create value by finding ugly, vacant homes and putting them back into use after renovation.
-- We have a creative marketing system to find and purchase properties before they’re ever listed
+- We have a creative marketing system to find and purchase properties before they’re ever listed.
-- We pay wholesale prices to all contractors and typically get bulk discounts on all materials
+- We pay wholesale prices to all contractors and typically get bulk discounts on all materials.
-- We find our own buyers quickly, allowing us to secure a strong sales price and save on sales commissions
+- We find our own buyers quickly, allowing us to secure a strong sales price and save on sales commissions.

 ## Investment Buying Criteria